 Courses are ordinarily graded on an A-F scale.
 With the permission of the Vice Dean, Academic and Faculty Affairs, an instructor may offer a course on a Pass/Fail basis.
-If an instructor is offering a course on a Pass/Fail basis, he or she must announce this orally or in writing prior to or at the beginning of the semester.
-A student receiving a pass earns a grade of S (satisfactory) or a grade of P (pass), which is not computed in his or her cumulative G.P.A.
-A student receiving a fail earns a grade of "F", which is computed in his or her cumulative G.P.A.
+If an instructor is offering a course on a Pass/Fail basis, they must announce this orally or in writing prior to or at the beginning of the semester.
+A student receiving a pass earns a grade of S (satisfactory) or a grade of P (pass), which is not computed in their cumulative G.P.A.
+A student receiving a fail earns a grade of "F", which is computed in their cumulative G.P.A.
 There is no limit to the number of Pass/Fail credits a student may earn.
 Individual students may not elect to receive a Pass/Fail grade in a course that is letter graded with the exception of the pass/fail option in Section A.5 below.